kengibson1111/go-uml-statemachine/API.md

 ## Performance Considerations

-- State machine content is loaded on-demand
+- State-machine diagram content is loaded on-demand
 - File system operations are optimized for common use cases
 - Validation is performed efficiently with configurable strictness
 - Reference resolution is cached where appropriate